 While reading up on the bird species that are commonly seen on the reserve I learned that the wren is actually the most common breeding bird in the UK with 8.5 million breeding pairs!
 But despite this fact I thought: “How much do I really know about them?”

 So I thought I would find out more!
-The bird we know as a wren is actually the winter or European wren (Troglodytes troglodytes), the only species of wren found outside of North America, and present across most of the northern hemisphere.
+The bird we know as a wren is actually the winter or European wren (Troglodytes troglodytes), the only species of wren found outside the Americas, and present across most of the northern hemisphere.
 See how many of these facts you already knew, or perhaps you will find out something completely new!
 Here are ten top facts about this species:

 10 facts about wrens